truskovskiyk/SuqabaUI/README.md

 Overview
 --------

-* **Automated mesh generation and refinement** No more manual meshing and time-consumming convergence studies.
+* **Automated mesh generation and refinement** No more manual meshing and time-consuming convergence studies.
 Get straight to decision-making at full speed.

 * **Error-driven adaptive meshing** Simulation modeling is not just about speed,